ko1/debug/README.md

   * By `rdbg` command
   * By loading libraries with `-r` command line option
   * By calling Ruby's method explicitly
+* Misc
+  * Support threads (almost done) and ractors (TODO).
+  * Support suspending and entering to the console debugging with `Ctrl-C` at most of timing.
+  * Show parameters on backtrace command.

 # How to install